JimLee1996/trojan/docs/config.md

     - `key_password`: password of the private key file
     - `cipher`: a cipher list to use
     - `prefer_server_cipher`: whether to prefer server cipher list in a connection
+    - `prioritize_chacha`: temporarily reprioritize ChaCha20-Poly1305 ciphers to the top of the server cipher list for mobile clients
     - `alpn`: a list of `ALPN` protocols to reply
     - `reuse_session`: whether to reuse `SSL` session
     - `session_ticket`: whether to use session tickets for session resumption